zooxo/raxboy/README.md

               C2   1.438776877e-2    Second radiation constant

   Advanced commands:
+    Conversion (ie KM2MI):
-    Conversions (ie KM2MI) work in both directions (both conversions are pushed to the stack).
+      Works in both directions (both conversions are pushed to the stack).
       For example to convert 1 km to miles enter 1 and KM2MI which shows 0.62137 miles.
-Enter BSP or SWAP to display 1.60934 km (= 1 mile).
+Add BSP or SWAP to display 1.60934 km (= 1 mile).
     DEQ
       Differential equation (REF to function, x, y, x-target).
       DEQ solves a differential equation y'=f(x,y) with given start value y(x0)